bellyillish/useful-idiots/README.md

 ### Friendly Fire AI
 ---
+> [!NOTE]
-The vanilla "friendly fire" scheme (rx_ff.script) is a huge hinderance to NPC combat AI.
+> The vanilla "friendly fire" scheme (`rx_ff.script`) is a huge hindrance to NPC combat AI.
 When you see them constantly moving side-to-side and not firing their weapon, this is the reason.
 As soon as a friendly or neutral NPC gets near their line of fire, they immediately leave combat, strafe 10-12 meters, and not re-enter combat for a minimum of 2.5 seconds.
 On top of that, the strafe logic strongly favors one direction over the other.
 This means that multiple NPCs strafing at the same time will continue to be in each other's way and further delay them from re-entering combat.
 This is why large firefights tend to look more like a dance-off than actual combat.

-Useful Idiots modifies the friendly fire behavior in a couple ways to improve combat without causing too much disruption to AI or overall balance:
+Useful Idiots **modifies the friendly fire behavior** in a couple ways to improve combat without causing too much disruption to AI or overall balance:

 1. When a friendly/neutral NPC gets in the LoF, there is a 1.5 second grace period before the NPC starts strafing.
 During this period they stop firing but immediately re-enter combat once the LoF is clear.
 This allows NPCs to pass through without interrupting combat for a long period of time.

 2. If the LoF is still obstructed after 1.5s they will strafe a shorter distance.
 If the LoF clears during strafing, they will stop and re-enter combat after 500ms instead of waiting the entire 2.5s.

-For companions, friendly fire logic is built into the custom combat modes, but it functions nearly identically.
+For companions, friendly fire logic is built into the [custom combat modes](#combat-modes), but it functions nearly identically.
 The only difference is the strafe direction is better randomized.

 ### Reloading AI
 ---
+> [!NOTE]
-Another hinderance to combat effectiveness is NPC reloading behavior.
+> Another hindrance to combat effectiveness is NPC reloading behavior.
 Aside from the engine switching them to unloaded weapons in the middle of combat or keeping them in and endless reload loop, they also tend to keep their weapons empty or mostly unloaded after leaving combat.
 Once re-entering combat, they then have to immediately stop and reload, once again making themselves vulnerable.

-In addition to improved weapon switching, useful idiots also makes two additions to reloading behavior:
+In addition to [improved weapon switching](#weapon-types), useful idiots also makes two additions to reloading behavior:
 1. Companions automatically reload their active weapon after leaving combat, when first joining, or when loading a save (they can be told to reload all of their weapons instead via MCM).
 2. Companions automatically reload their weapons during combat right before they start searching for an enemy.